utlibraries/ai-music-metadata-project/README.md

 # AI Music Metadata Project
 ## Overview
 This project automates the extraction and analysis of metadata from CD images.
 It processes images of compact discs, generates metadata using OpenAI's GPT-4o-mini model, searches for matches and cross-references this information with OCLC WorldCat records.
-The final output is a comprehensive Excel file with verified metadata and OCLC record matches.
+The final output is an Excel file with LLM-generated metadata and OCLC record matches.

 ## Features
 - **Image Description**: Open AI's GPT-4o-mini extracts metadata fields such as title, artist, publisher, tracks, physical description, etc. from CD images